-Prerequisite(s): (MTH60) or (MTH65) or (MTH82) or (MTH95) This course introduces the subject of economics in a practical businessoriented sense.
+Prerequisite(s): (MTH60) or (MTH65) or (MTH82) or (MTH95) This course introduces the subject of economics in a practical business-oriented sense.
 The course relies on current events and practical applications.
 The content includes supply and demand, fiscal and monetary policies, and international trade.
-This course may be taken 1 time for credit.

-BA177 Payroll Records and Accounting 3 credits (3 lec hrs/wk) Prerequisite(s): (AC2764) or (BA211)
+BA177 Payroll Records and Accounting 3 credits (3 lec hrs/wk)